-1. Should the enterprise register for VAT?
+1. Should your company register for VAT?

-Find out more: Should your business register for VAT in Norway?
+Also read: Should your business register for VAT in Norway?

-Read more: Register a company in Norway
+Also read: How to register a company in Norway

 Once the business registration number is obtained, supplies of goods and services in Norway may start.

-Advance registration is both possible and very practical.
+Once - turnover exceeds NOK 50 000, advance registration is both possible and practical.
 With this option, VAT registration can be in place before customs clearance of the first shipment of goods, which eases the import process.
 For advance registration, there are certain documentation requirements.
 The Tax Authorities will need contract copies or other documents substantiating that the enterprise will have VAT liable business activities in Norway.

 3. What are the VAT rates in Norway?